GovReady/continuous-ato-kit/README.md

 Check that Jenkins is now running at `http://localhost:8080/` on the **Docker Host Machine**.

-We're running Jenkins in the foreground so you can watch the terminal output.
+We’re running Jenkins in the foreground so you can watch the terminal output.
 Leave that running and open a new terminal for the steps below.

 #### Start the Security/Testing Server